 Our team has helped craft a series of podcasts with local creatives, a noir-themed audio collection, a bad teen poetry zine, and poetry to pizza.
 CC has also held pop-up literary readings within the confines of an old post office, a taproom, the Knights of Pythias lodge and local bookstores.
 Additionally, we hold our annual Creative Colloquy Crawl; a large-scale pub crawl styled literary event featuring dozens of storytellers bridging genres, generations, demographics and experience levels.
 This event brings hundreds of attendees each fall.
 Other special events are coordinated on a case-by-case basis, always keeping our vision in mind, to act as a platform to help the literary culture and community flourish.

-Reading events occur the third Monday of every month at Black Kettle Bites and Brew in Tacoma Washington.
-These readings feature authors published on the website followed by an open mic and occasional live music intermissions.
-Our gatherings aim to lure writers out from the solitary activity of writing itself to connect with like minds and fuel inspiration and love of their craft.
+In the time before COVID, monthly reading events were hosted every third Monday at Honey at Alma Mater in Tacoma, Washington.
+Currently, these are being broadcast via Zoom online meetings.
+These readings feature authors published on the website, followed by an open mic and occasional live music intermissions.
+Our gatherings aim to lure writers out from the solitary activity of writing itself to connect with like minds, fuel inspiration and celebrate the love of the craft.

 Jonny Eberle is a writer, photographer and filmmaker.
 Born in Pennsylvania and raised in Arizona, he received his Bachelor’s degree in Journalism and Political Science from Northern Arizona University.
 He lives in Tacoma with his wife and three typewriters.
 He blogs at www.jweberle.com.